Forced scamming

 - protect people from being trafficked in the first place.

 We urgently need your help to stop people being trafficked and forced to conduct scams.
-Donate now your your gift will be doubled up to £20K.
+Donate now.

 *IJM uses pseudonyms to protect survivors.